 State winners in the two programs advance to national competition for judging.
 The national judging is October.
 CUNA will notify the League of any winners later that month.

-Desjardins Youth & Adult Financial Education Award - Winners to be announced in June
+Desjardins Youth & Adult Financial Education Award

 To view some secrets of winning,